 Beginning January 2018, I’ll only be offering the Butterfly Series once a year (each January – June).
 I currently only offer the workshop in Mill Valley, CA. I did offer it once in Oakland in 2016.
 I don’t have plans to offer it anywhere other than Mill Valley at the moment.
 If, however, you have a group of six women who are interested and committed, please contact me and I’ll certainly be willing to discuss possibilities of holding the workshop at another venue.

 What about men?

-Funny you should ask.
-Yes, I just completed a small book containing fifty-two weeks of inquiries on life transitions.
+Yes, in September 2018 I published a book containing fifty-two weeks of inquiries on life transitions.
 It is not meant to replace the series, but to be a companion to it.
-If, however, you are not able to join me in the Bay Area and attend in person, the book is a great place to begin.
-Please e-mail me to purchase a copy.
+If, however, you are not able to join me in the Bay Area and attend in person, the book is a great place to begin. https://amzn.to/2QBL9us

 What’s available after the 6-month Butterfly Series?
 What if I want to continue on my journey by engaging in creative writing and art?